Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: Introduction

+\item[--] We propose a decoupled surrogate that estimates the two Bayes objects on their native scales: a categorical class posterior and independent expert utilities.
+We prove that its population minimizer is exactly $(\eta,\alpha)$ and that its gradient and Hessian are block-decoupled and uniformly bounded (Section~\ref{sec:approach}).

+\item[--] We prove a quantitative consistency bound: decoupled surrogate excess risk controls L2D excess risk with calibration constant $\max\{2\sqrt{2},\sqrt{2J/\lambda}\}$.
+Hence the constant is independent of~$J$ when the per-expert weight $\lambda/J$ is fixed, unlike the available quantitative augmented-action bounds (Theorem~\ref{thm:dec-consistency}).

-\item[--] We validate the decoupled surrogate on synthetic benchmarks targeting each predicted pathology, on CIFAR-10 with synthetic experts, CIFAR-10H with real human annotators, and Covertype with model experts (Section~\ref{sec:experiments}). \end{itemize}
+\item[--] We validate the decoupled surrogate on synthetic benchmarks targeting each predicted pathology and on three real-data benchmarks, showing that the predicted pathologies appear in practice and that the decoupled surrogate remains stable as the expert pool grows (Section~\ref{sec:experiments}). \end{itemize}